vppillai/h3Docs/apps/firmware_update/readme.md

 ![MHC](images/more_than_one_comport.png)

 The Found more than one matching tool error could be observed when downloading using Xplained Pro board serial bridge with sam_xplained_pro_firmware_update.bat batch script.
 The script will try to look for available COM ports and try to match each COM port name with “EDBG” string.
-This is to program the serial bridge binary image on the host MCU.
+This is to program the serial bridge binary image on the HostMCU.
 How to fix it:
 * All the Xplained Pro boards are enumerated with “EDBG Virtual COM Port”.
 Make sure to connect one Xplained Pro board at a time on PC.

 ## Listing More Than One COM Port

-More than one COM port could be listed when downloading using download_all.bat where the host MCU already has the serial bridge firmware or download through built-in UART.
+More than one COM port could be listed when downloading using download_all.bat where the HostMCU already has the serial bridge firmware or download through built-in UART.
 The winc_programmer_UART tool used to perform a serial bridge or a built-in UART download will try to look for available COM ports and try to match each COM port name with “EDBG” string or a port number “COM” string.
 If one of the two conditions is true, the program will then try to send a 0x12 char on each UART line.
 The other side is then expected to answer 0x5A for a built-in UART update or 0x5B for a serial bridge update.
 If the expected response is received on all UART lines, the script will list all the detected COM ports.

 How to fix it: